← Back to trust

 9. Falsification, Scope, and Closing Inference

 First, the claim-order analysis would weaken if ONDO acquired a documented and enforceable product-layer economic entitlement through fee-routing, contractual amendment, secured status, or legal restructuring.
-Second, the comparative positioning would weaken if a broader set of tokenized-finance cases showed governance tokens routinely inheriting product-layer claims in ways absent from the Ondo record reviewed here.
-Third, the programme fit would weaken if the supposed residual institutional work around the architecture proved trivial or nonexistent in practice.
+Second, the comparative positioning would weaken if a broader set of tokenized-finance cases showed governance tokens routinely passing the inheritance test of Part 7.C in ways absent from the Ondo record reviewed here.
+Third, the residual-work claim would weaken on a comparative showing: if single-instrument tokenized funds of comparable scale (BUIDL, FOBXX) maintain documentation, legal, and regulatory surfaces of comparable extent and revision frequency, then the burden Part 6 describes is the ordinary cost of tokenized products rather than a consequence of layering.
+The claim survives only if the layered architecture demonstrably adds explanation and maintenance work beyond that single-instrument baseline, measured by the count of distinct per-layer documentation surfaces and the cross-layer clarifications they require.

 The scope is deliberately narrow.
-The paper describes public architecture as of April 20, 2026.
+The analysis describes public architecture refreshed as of May 4, 2026.
 It does not infer private agreements, make a fraud allegation, or claim that ONDO’s market price is caused by misunderstanding of claim order.
 It argues only that public legal and technical materials place different rights at different layers, and that those distinctions matter.

-The closing inference is correspondingly modest.
+The closing inference follows that bounded record.
 Ondo is best understood as a layered tokenized-finance architecture that separates governance from product-layer claim order while requiring ongoing legal, disclosure, and regulatory work to keep that separation intelligible.
 Asset-partitioning and legal-coding scholarship already tell us how to see this kind of structure.
-The Ondo case shows how clearly the same problem can now appear in tokenized finance.
+The Ondo case shows how the same problem now appears in tokenized finance.

 References